-In this tutorial, we will learn how to build OData service using RFC or BAPI in SAP Netweaver Gateway.
+Dear SAPLearners, in this tutorial we will learn how to create OData service using RFC or BAPI in SAP Netweaver Gateway.

 In this example we will use the EPM data and BAPI “BAPI_EPM_PRODUCT_GET_LIST” to retrieve the list of materials in SAP.

 EPM data is the well know data model like FLIGHT data model available in any SAP system for demo purpose.
 You can generate the data by using the transaction “SEPM_DG”.

 For easy understanding I have divided this tutorial into 2 parts.
 In the part-1 we will create service definition with Entities and test the service by registration.
 In the part-2 we will map the service to the BAPI to get the data.
 So lets get started and build the service.